benmaier/qsuite/README.md

 In order for `qsuite` to function properly, you have to implement an automatic login to your compute cluster.
 Say your username there is `quser` and the cluster address is `qclust`.
 On your local machine, your username is `localuser`.

 The following is adapted from http://www.linuxproblem.org/art_9.html .
-The first you have to do is to generate a pair of RSA authentication keys
+The first you have to do is to generate a pair of RSA authentication keys like it's done in the following.
+Note that in the current version of qsuite rsa files encrypted with a passphrase are not supported, so you shouldn't add one when you're using the commands below.

 ```bash
 localuser$ ssh-keygen -t rsa